 In this chapter, we're going to explain the rules to Ice Breaker Bingo that are perfect for startups, small teams, big departments, or any other team of any size.
-Keep in mind that there are multiple versions out there, but that this one is our favorite.
+Keep in mind that there are multiple versions out there, but this one is our favorite.

-As an added bonus, we'll also include some downloadable cards that you can print off and use with your group of people or even with existing team members.
+As an added bonus, we'll also include some downloadable cards that you can print off and use with a new group of people or even with existing team members.

 A fun alternative to Ice Breaker Bingo is a game we built called QuizBreaker.